kungfuai/kaishi/README.md

 At any point in the pipeline, the `imdata.files` and `imdata.filtered` objects contain results.

 # A Note on Pipelines
-The `Dataset.pipeline.methods` and `Dataset.pipeline.args` are simply lists of functions and argument lists, respectively.
+`Dataset.pipeline.methods` and `Dataset.pipeline.args` are simply lists of functions and argument lists, respectively.
 You can edit this with your own custom objects simply by calling `dataset.pipeline.methods.append` and `Dataset.pipeline.args.append`, which will then be called when you run `Dataset.run_pipeline()`.